JuliaLang/www.julialang.org/blog/2022/04/simple-chains.md

 ## Opportunities

-If you are interested in this topic and want to work on Julia and machine learning, note that the [DeepPumas team is hiring](https://pumas.ai/company/machine-learning-scientist/).
+If you are interested in this topic and want to work on Julia and machine learning, note that the DeepPumas team is hiring ([here](https://pumas.ai/company/machine-learning-scientist/) and [here](https://pumas.ai/company/scientist-deeppumas/)).
 Additionally, [SciML internships are also available at Julia Computing](https://jobs.juliacomputing.com/jobs/ndvlJz9fHYcr/machine-learning-intern-remote).